raywilfong/Stm8Template/README.md

 1. Copy the MyProject folder to a new name like **MyNewProjectName**
 2. At the bottom of the root **CMakeLists.txt** file, add this: `add_subdirectory(MyNewProjectName)`
 3. In your new directory, edit that **CMakeLists.txt**
->* change your project name: `project(MyNewProject C)`
+>* change your project name: `project(MyNewProjectName C)`
 >* commment and uncomment your desired list of included SPL ".c" files (i.e. "stm8s_gpio.c")
-4. In your header file directory change "MyNewProject/inc/stm8s_conf.h"
+4. Build your new project so an initial ".elf" file will exist: "cmake-build-debug-stm8s103/MyNewProjectName/MyNewProjectName.elf"
->* commment and uncomment your desired list of included SPL ".h" files (i.e. "stm8s_gpio.h")
+5. Edit build configurations and copy the "MyProject OpenOCD" to "MyNewProjectName OpenOCD"
-5. Duplicate your build configuration from "MyProject OpenOCD" to "MyNewProject OpenOCD"
+>* "Executable binary" points to the elf file you just built
 6. Code your new STM8 robot army!!!